kztk-m/sparcl/README.md

 How to Use
 ----------

 First, we need to build the system.
-We are using [`stack`](https://docs.haskellstack.org/en/stable/README/) for building, so please install `stack` by following the instruction found in the link.
+We use [`stack`](https://docs.haskellstack.org/en/stable/README/) for building, so please install `stack` by following the instruction found in the link.
 Once `stack` has been installed, then type as below to build the system.

     $ stack build

-The command may take time as it build all required packages including a version of GHC.
+The command may take some time as it builds all required packages including a version of GHC.

 Then, we can start the read-eval-print loop by: